Patagonia has released additional colors of the R3 Hoody. Keep reading to find out more.

 Cons: A bit heavy

-In previous years Patagonia's R3 Jacket was one of our award winners.
-They've stopped making the "jacket," and now offer up a hooded version instead.
-This made us love it even more, bringing it to the top of the pile and making it the winner of our Editors' Choice award.
+While the jacket version of the R3 has been an award-winner in the past, Patagonia has stopped making the "jacket" and now offers up a hooded version instead.
+This update made us love it even more, bringing it to the top of the pile and making it the winner of our Editors' Choice award.
 Just about everything this fleece jacket offers screams perfection.
 The slim fit and snug-fitting hood with elastic binding locks in just the right amount of heat during those morning runs or hour-long hikes to the base of the cliff.
 It's loaded with great features, including being reversible.
 Pile side out gives you two hand warmer pockets and a zippered chest pocket.
 Smooth side out offers a sleeker look with two zippered chest pockets only.
 These pockets are a great place to stash your I.D., keys and any other small personal effects in separate pockets to avoid creating a bulky bulge while out in the backcountry or a cold morning run.
 Both sides also feature the clean-finished cuffs that the Patagonia R1 Hoody is known for.
 The elastic binding along the hem, hood and hand warmer pockets seals in just the right amount of warmth to keep a smile on your face during most weather conditions.
 Our testers used this fleece jacket for everything from backyard BBQ's to carrying heavy packs to the cliff, and it performed well in every condition we tested it in.
 If you plan on using your fleece jacket for high intensity aerobic activities, then you might prefer the lighter R1, but for all other applications the Patagonia R3 Hoody was our favorite model and a clear choice for our Editors' Choice award.

 Patagonia R3 Hoody - October 2016